Medical Reserve Corps

 Engaging volunteers to strengthen public health, emergency response, and community resiliency

 MRC units play a large role in increasing health literacy, supporting prevention efforts and eliminating health disparities.
-The Shelby County MRC actively works with local organizations to support community public health response efforts.
+The MRC unit in Shelby County is housed in the Shelby County Health Department and actively works with local organizations to support community public health response efforts.
 Some of the recent and ongoing activities include:

 - Educating the community about Emergency Preparedness at Health Fairs

 - Staffing call centers when the EOC (Emergency Operations Center) is activated

 - Serving as First Aid staff at community events

 - Serving as Nursing/Medical staff during shelter operations

 - Participating in City-Wide disaster drills and exercises